 One further technical point to notice is the alternation of two and three-bar phrases of this particular hymn, a feature which is certain to have attracted Bach's interest and which he retains throughout this movement.

 With his vast performing experience, Bach would certainly have been sensitive to the fact that for most people, long recitatives hold the listener’s attention rather less than arias or choruses.
 Consequently, he seldom places them consecutively in the cantatas.
 Here, presumably, his justification is that much of the soprano movement with its busy obbligato semi-quavers (no 3) feels like an aria.

 The middle segment of this da capo aria touches, as is traditional, upon related minor keys, but only for a moment.
 It is rather short, less than half that of the outer sections.
 There is, of course, as the last line of text reminds us, always the possibility of vacillation and weakness.
-But by now we know and are assured that ultimately our steadfastness of faith will not waver.
+But by now we know and are assured, at some considerable length, that ultimately our steadfastness of faith will not waver.
 The melisma on alles----everything (in the context that God means everything to the redeemed sinner) momentarily underlines this point (bars 31-33).

 The final recitative adds little to the overall work and one wonders why Bach retained it.
 Possibly his committee-vetted texts, agreed some weeks before the works were to be performed, could not be radically altered by the time Bach was into his full flow of composition.
 This is a plea for the Lord to both love us and to generate within us a reciprocal affection.

 The tender melodic melisma on gedenke----a remembrance or recollection of the Lord's devotion----again marks Bach out as the consummate professional, noticing every significant detail.
 The text may add little to the theme but yet he invests it with a moment of truly poignant emotion.